lewiswlker/Denoising_Diffusion_Minerl/README.md

 ```
 Once the modifications are complete, run `python train.py` to train the diffusion model based on your training set.

-2. train the conditional diffusion model
+### Train the conditional diffusion model
 To train a conditional diffusion model, you need to directly use `. /CDDPM/CDDPM.py`.
 This is a python script that integrates modeling and training, so there is no need to write additional training scripts.
 You just need to change the directory of the dataset and the directory where the training results are saved in `def main()`.
 ```python
 def main():
     os.environ['MINERL_DATA_ROOT'] = '/root/autodl-tmp'